 Image Credit: pinterest

 There are many uses of baking soda for garden pests, such as rats.
-Many a times, we often find ourselves struggling to get rid of rodents like rats that seem to have a damaging impact on our plants and crops.
+We often find ourselves struggling to get rid of rodents like rats that seem to have a damaging impact on our plants and crops.
 There is a simple way to tackle this problem of rats.
 You can make your very own poison using baking soda that can kill these menacing rodents.
 For making this poison, you need to add a cup of baking soda to one cup each of chocolate mix or sugar and flour.
 Blend these ingredients in a mixture, and then place them at various points in your garden.
 It will attract these rodents and once its consumed, the rats are surely going to get eliminated.

 3. Use baking soda as a cleaner for your houseplants